Nitish05/ENPM661-Dijkstra/README.md

 - If the start and goal coordinates are invalid, the script will prompt the user to enter the coordinates again.
 - The script will also display the time taken to find the path and cost of the path.
 - The script will also display the path in the map.
-- The script will also save the path and the node creation as a video in the current directory.
+- The script will also save the path and the node creation as a video as dijkstra.mp4 in the current directory.
 - The script should not take more than 2 minutes to find the path.

 GitHub repository link: https://github.com/Nitish05/ENPM661-Dijkstra.git